mrjackyliang/transmission-vpn/README.md

 3. __sh transmissionvpn.sh repair__ - Repair.
 Fixes stalled VPNs, decides which IP address to bind

 NOTE: If the script is located in /volume1/examplefolder/, navigate to that folder (using the __cd__ command) before executing the commands above.

+## BUGFIX - Transmission No Internet
+If binding IP addresses don't allow Transmission to download anything, read below:

+1. Go to Control Panel > Network > General
+2. Click __Advanced Settings__
+3. Check __Enable Multiple Gateways__
+4. Click __OK__ to save.

+NOTE: Once this setting is enabled, you will not need to restart the script.
+The internet for Transmission will start working immediately.